sevenecks/lambda-moo-programming/tutorials/toaststunt-programmers-guide.md

 All of the other types you use in MOO (that require allocated memory) are reference counted.
 However you create them, they stay around as long as you keep them in a property or a variable somewhere, and when they are no longer used, they silently disappear, and you can't get them back.

-Consider using a WAIF whenever you want to collect values together and give each value a meaningful name instead of just an index into a LIST.

 We will go into more detail on WAIFs in the [Working with WAIFs](#working-with-waifs) section.

 #### Error Type